jesuslop/xExtension-RedditSub-alt/README.md

 This is a fork of Jim Derry's [xExtension-RedditSub](https://github.com/balthisar/xExtension-RedditSub).

-* alfa version of fork
+* Alpha version of fork
 * Use at your own risk
 * No maintenance commitment